 My answer here is to try to do a HIIT workout during the daytime.

-It saved you lots of time, just 2 – 3 times a week, and take less than 30 minutes to complete for each session.
-Plus, the EPOC effect post workouts works like wonder magic which makes HIIT truly an effective fat burner workout.
+It saved you lots of time, just 2 to 3 times a week, and takes less than 30 minutes to complete for each session.
+Plus, the EPOC effect post workouts work like wonder magic which makes HIIT truly an effective fat burner workout.

 As trainers like to say it is an awesome ‘work smarter, not harder’ type of workout for everyone.